Couleslaw/Expression-simplification/README.md

 The simplification process first converts all variables to `typeB` and then recursively applies simplification rules using the tree-like structure of the expression.
 After it has simplified the expression in this internal representation, it converts it into a more human readable form.
 You can see the logic of the program by running `simpDebug/2`.
 Let's look at an example to explain what is going on.

 The stuff above the line is simplifying the expression, while the stuff below the line is converting the simplified expression into human readable form.
-Lines starting with `%` are comments, that are not part of the output.
+Lines starting with `%` are comments and are not part of the output.

 ```prolog
 ?- simpDebug(sin(a-a)+sqrt(4*x),X).